bundickm/AWS_Cloud_Foundations_Study_Materials/Module 6 Notes.md

 ### **Container Basics**

-Containersare a method of operating system virtualization.
+Containers are a method of operating system virtualization.

 - Repeatable
 - Self-contained execution environments